LDP lawmaker Anri Kawai faces possible ouster from Diet as aides indicted | The Japan Times

 “I offer my sincere apology.
 I have yet to grasp the details of the investigations and would like to closely follow the course of the criminal trial,” Anri Kawai said in a statement she released after the indictments.

-The Hiroshima prosecutors suspect illegal payments were also made to others on Anri Kawai’s campaign staff, while they are also considering whether they can build a case against her husband.
+The Hiroshima prosecutors suspect illegal payments were also made to others on Anri Kawai’s campaign staff.
+They are also said to be considering whether they can build a case against her husband.

 The prosecutors are seeking the Hiroshima District Court’s approval of a procedure, applicable to certain election law violations, to end the trial of the two secretaries in 100 days.